| java.lang.Object | |

 Signal objects are created based on their names.
 For example:

-constructs a signal object corresponding tonew Signal("INT");
+constructs a signal object corresponding to SIGINT, which is

-typically produced when the user presses Ctrl-C
+typically produced when the user presses Ctrl-C at the command line.

-constructor throws IllegalArgumentException
+The Signal constructor throws IllegalArgumentException

 when it is passed an unknown signal.

-This is an example of how Java code handles SIGINT
+This is an example of how Java code handles SIGINT:

-SignalHandler handler = new SignalHandler () { public void handle(Signal sig) { ... // handle SIGINT } }; Signal.handle(new Signal("INT"), handler);
+SignalHandler handler = new SignalHandler () {

-Public Constructors | |||||||||||
+| Public Constructors | |||||||||||

 Constructs a signal from its name.

-Public Methods | |||||||||||
+| Public Methods | |||||||||||

 Compares the equality of two